hrishikeshtak/ELK_Stack/README.md

 #### Install Elasticsearch, Logstash, and Kibana

-We will cover the installation of the Elasticsearch ELK Stack on Ubuntu 14.04 that is, Elasticsearch , Logstash , and Kibana 4.
-We will also show you how to configure it to gather and visualize the syslogs of your systems in a centralized location.

 Our setup has four main components:

   1. Logstash: Logstash is an open source tool for collecting, parsing, and storing logs for future use